Fed up with major social media platforms? Create a social media app!

 Creating your own social media app gives you the power to reach your community on your own terms.
 Here are six benefits you’ll notice right away:

-1. Customised social media apps create more direct publisher-community relationships and interactions
+1. Customised social network apps create more direct publisher-community relationships and interactions

 Cutting out the middleman is an understatement here.
 When you design and own the digital platform you interact with your community on, there are no outside rules or limitations.
 Want to make sure everyone who follows sees what you have to say?
 Social media apps give you the ability to reach their communities quickly and directly.